 To see what this looks like, have a look at cracked tooth root photos.

-However, if used carelessly, it is possible (although rare) for a tiny bubble of air to be trapped under the root filling as it is pushed into place.
+However, if used carelessly, it is possible (in rare cases) for a tiny bubble of air to be trapped under the root filling as it is pushed into place.
 This gets pushed out of the tip of the root, causing pressure for a short time.
 This can be painful for a few days until everything settles down.

 It is possible for a dentist to miss a canal.
 This means that there will either be a little bit of nerve left behind inside the tooth, or else a small space where bacteria can live, causing an infection.